robotframework/robotframework/doc/python/PythonTutorial.rst

     if __name__ == "__main__":
         hello()

-  and then be able to use it like:
+  then we can use it in the interpreter (or from other modules) like:

   .. sourcecode:: pycon